mojaloop/finance-portal-ui/docs/notes.md

-The following design document is synthesised from [this document]( https://modusbox.atlassian.net/wiki/spaces/CV/pages/340820007/30+Admin+Portal#id-30AdminPortal-3%29Financemanagementportal).
+This design document is synthesised from [this document]( https://modusbox.atlassian.net/wiki/spaces/CV/pages/340820007/30+Admin+Portal#id-30AdminPortal-3%29Financemanagementportal).

 The following wireframe presents two views.
 On the left, a main view consisting of a navigation